Managing Asthma in School Environments

 - Role of the State Asthma Program in Implementing Multicomponent, School-Based Asthma Interventions by CDC's National Asthma Control Program highlights activities three state asthma programs have undertaken to support school-based initiatives.

-- Sensible Steps for Healthier School Environments by EPA provides an overview of issues related to asthma and asthma triggers in schools.
+- Sensible Steps for Healthier School Environments by EPA includes an overview of issues related to asthma and asthma triggers in schools (see page 3).

 The following links exit the site Exit